Alaska Municipal Managers Association Constitution

 SECTION 3.
 TERMS OF OFFICE.

-The office of President and Vice President will serve a term of one year.
-The offices of Secretary/Treasurer and at-large Board members will serve a term of one year, but may be nominated to serve additional terms.
+The officers and at-large Board members will serve a term of one year but may be nominated to serve additional terms.
 The term of office of Past-President shall continue until replaced by a more recent Past-President or until he or she is no longer eligible to serve.

 In the event the Alaska Municipal League fails to appoint an AML Officer, a voting Secretary-Treasurer shall keep the Alaska Municipal League Executive Director informed of AMMA meetings, agendas, minutes and events until an AML Officer is appointed.
 Alaskan Municipal Management Association Constitution & Bylaws Page 3